omrezkeypie/BezierPath/README.md

 # ABOUT
-BezierPath is an easy to use bezier spline module, designed to be easy to implenent while being optimizied for large scale uses.
+BezierPath is an easy to use bezier spline module, designed to be used for TD games and general paths while being optimizied for large scale uses.

 __NOTE__: BezierPath is NOT a traditional bezier spline. it behaves more like a linear spline that curves around each point.